isomorphic-git/isomorphic-git/README.md

 </script>
 ```

-If you're using a bundler and ES module syntax, use either a namespace import or named imports to benefit from tree-shaking:
+If you're using ES module syntax, use either a namespace import or named imports to benefit from tree-shaking:

 ```js
 import * as git from 'isomorphic-git'